How I started my own law firm

 The application was pretty long and detailed and, as part of it, I needed to confirm that an insurance company was prepared to insure me.

 Next, I needed to know whether the PI insurance was going to be prohibitively expensive, assuming I could get it at all!
 I’d heard countless lawyers who had aspired to start their own firm recount their experience that the insurance premium was an insurmountable obstacle.
 I was therefore pretty nervous that it was going to make or break my plans.

-Using Google, I found an extremely friendly, helpful and patient insurance broker called Claire Wills (details below).
-She talked me through the process and the documents I needed to submit to be provided with an insurance quote.
+Using Google, I found an extremely friendly, helpful and patient insurance broker called Claire Wills (she has now left her company but I have listed her colleagues details below).
+He talked me through the process and the documents I needed to submit to be provided with an insurance quote.
 I had a pretty long to-do list!